microsoft/AddingSpeechToBots/Study-bot-example/Qna-Luis-Bot-v4/README.md

 1. Connect QnA Services

-    We need to connect the bot to all of the QnA Knowledge bases (KB) that you just created.
+    We need to connect the bot to all of the QnA knowledge bases (KB) that you just created.

-    For each QnA Maker knowledge base you created, run the following command.
+    For each QnA Maker knowledge base, run the following command.
 You should have copied the info for each parameter into the StudyBotTemplate.txt file earlier

     ```cmd
     msbot connect qna --secret <bot secret>  --name <name of the KB> --kbId <Knowledgebase ID> --subscriptionKey <QnA Maker Service key> --endpointKey <QnA Maker endpoint key> --hostname <hostname url>